 The budget includes further funding of $8.45 million as momentum builds on the Queen Victoria Market (QVM) renewal, following the $76 million acquisition of the Munro site last year.

-This is the final budget of this Council and rounds out four strong years delivering quality services, quality infrastructure, innovatively and efficiently.
+This is the final budget of this Council and rounds out four strong years delivering quality services and quality infrastructure in an innovative and efficient way.

 Major maintenance and renewal works include: